 From experience we also know that, if we increase for 10°C the temperature of raw material, then the humidity will increase for 1%.

-It means, that to the boiler is delivered a big amount of supplying water, and temperature of this water is lower than temperature of water delivered to device that produces steam in which drip retrieval is big.
+It means, that to the boiler is delivered a big amount of supplying water, and temperature of this water is lower than the temperature of water delivered to the device that produces steam in which drip retrieval is big.

-That's why water treatment should be more regular and has better quality than in case of system with big drip retrieval.
+That's why water treatment should be more regular and has better quality than in case of a system with big drip retrieval.